 Can your ears predict your risk of this common killer?

-In a recent study of 241 patients hospitalized for acute stroke, researchers found that over 78 percent of them had what is known as Frank’s sign.
+In a 2017 study of 241 patients hospitalized for acute stroke, researchers found that over 78 percent of them had what is known as Frank’s sign.
 Frank’s sign, named after American physician Dr. Sanders T. Frank, is a diagonal crease in the earlobe that starts at the tragus and continues at a 45 degree angle.

 Previous studies have shown that Frank’s sign could be a predictor of coronary artery disease.
 According to the New England Journal of Medicine, Frank’s sign could indicate premature aging and loss of skin elasticity.
 It may be more relevant in a younger population.